top of page

 Final resting place of the Argonaut in the English Channel, Google Earth segment with annotations

-The central part of the ship where the superstructure, funnel and main mast was has collapsed from corrosion and decay a long time ago.
+The central part of the ship where the superstructure, funnel and main mast was has collapsed from decay and corrosion a long time ago.
 To you this will likely just look like a skeletal rib cage of metal frames rising from a pile of silt-covered, coral-studded debris but these were once passenger cabins and public areas where Edwardian guests relaxed, mingled and pursued enjoyment on leisure cruises.
 A bit further down the length of the ship, only an experienced wreck diver can probably make out the spot where metal frames and plating show signs of brute impact rather than gradual decay but that’s where the Kingswell rammed her and dealt her the fatal blow that fateful September morning in 1908.

 Ship of Many Names